LeeMorinUCF/QMB6358F20/demo_02_programming_intro/README.md

 Before we can perform any operations, a variable has to be initialized with an assignment operator.
 An assignment operator assigns a value to a variable with a particular name.
+This name is a variable's *address*.
+It corresponds to a location in memory in which the (binary) data are stored.

 In ```R```, the assignment operator is ```<-```